What is Muscular Dystrophy (MD)?

 Muscular Dystrophy Types

-There are over 30 different muscular dystrophy types but four categories are commonly diagnosed:
+There are over 30 different muscular dystrophy types but five categories are commonly diagnosed:

 This Muscular Dystrophy type is most common among children.
 The symptoms include: breathing and swallowing difficulties, walking difficulty, loss of reflexes, poor posture, bone thinning, abnormal spine curvature, mild intellectual impairment, and swallowing problems.